ESG reporting

 Key initiatives to progressing towards our science-aligned target include introducing renewable energy and a transition away from utilising gas through the introduction of new alternative technology.

-Climate change risks, including emissions reporting, are regularly reported to our Board as part of our risk management process.
+Climate reporting (including the climate change risks and opportunities) as well emissions reporting, are regularly reported to our Board as part of our risk management process.
+More information can be found in our latest Sustainability and Climate-related Disclosures document.

 Sustainability Linked Lending